 Where to stay in Penang

 The best place to stay in Penang, Malaysia is its capital city of George Town.
-The area has a variety of budget-friendly hostels that cater to backpackers and travellers seeking affordable accommodation.
+You’ll find plenty of affordable accommodation in George Town’s ‘Love Lane’ area.

 With a shared kitchen and a communal lounge area, the Some Place Else hostel is known for its friendly staff.
 The well-sized bunk beds come with a plug, light and USB.